BrainPad/cliboa/CONTRIBUTING.md

 4. Create new pull request to master branch

-## Workflow for all developers according to a roadmap
+## Workflow for All Developers According to Roadmap
 Prepare the branch by each versions before development

 ![](/img/cliboa_roadmap_flow.png)